anubhavpgit/anubhavpgit.github.io/content/reviews.md

 # Reviews

-Thoughts on books read, shows and movies watched
+Thoughts on books read, shows and movies watched recently.

 ##### Reads

 - **[The Three-Body Problem](https://www.goodreads.com/book/show/20518872-the-three-body-problem)** : A science fiction novel about humanity's first contact with an alien civilization.
 The first book in the Remembrance of Earth's Past trilogy.
 The plot is sharp and the cohesive storytelling is excellent, especially for folks like me interested in theoretical and astrophyics.
 The plot timeline is a bit confusing in the initial chapters, but it fits well once you start reading.
 I felt the book was a bit long, and the pacing could have been a bit faster.
-But, overall, it is a brilliant read.
+But, overall, it is a good read.

 <!-- The dark forest *- Cixin Liu*: The second book in the Remembrance of Earth's Past trilogy, about humanity's response to an alien invasion.  -->